 Fewer dogs are allergic to lamb as they are to chicken, beef, and fish.
 You can get rid of your dog's unwanted symptoms if this is the cure, and for that price, this is a good deal when talking about your dog's sanity and health.

 This dog food comes with multiple types of meat you can choose as the main "dish" in terms of what's in the ingredients.
-You can choose from Bison & Venison, Lamb, Salmon, and Wildfowl.
+You can select from Bison & Venison, Lamb, Salmon, and Wildfowl.

-The good news about this type of hypoallergenic dog food is that if one kind doesn't work with your dog's stomach, you can be sure that at least one of the few other options might work with him/her.
+The good news about this type of hypoallergenic dog food is that if one kind doesn't work with your dog's stomach, you can be sure that at least one of the few other options might work with him.

-The only issue you might face with this dog food is that it could (not always) give your dog some flatulence issues due to the amount of protein they'll be consuming.
+The issue you might face with this dog food is that it could (not always) give your dog some flatulence issues due to the amount of protein they'll be consuming.
 But, on the bright side, you could be extending your dog's life by feeding them this because of the health benefits that come with this high-quality food!

 This type of dog food comes with flavors such as duck and oatmeal, lamb and oatmeal, and turkey and potato!
 When making this, they were sure to not include a lot of types of ingredients in hopes that it'll put much less strain on your dog's stomach.